Skip to main content

 InputCommentsDefault

-Snowflake Identifier URLThe Snowflake URL for you account.
-Has to have the format: https://.snowflakecomputing.com
+Snowflake Identifier URLThe Snowflake URL for your account.
+Format: https://[account-identifier].snowflakecomputing.com

-Number of statements to execute0 Indicates that a variable number of statements can be included in the request.
+Number of statements to executeThe number of statements to execute.
+Use 0 to indicate a variable number of statements can be included in the request.

 TimeoutTimeout in seconds for statement execution.
-If the execution of a statement takes longer than the specified timeout, the execution is automatically canceled.
+If the execution takes longer than the specified timeout, the execution is automatically canceled.

-ParametersSession parameters that you want to set for this request.
-Parameters should have this format:
+ParametersSession parameters to set for this request.
+Learn more

 Debug RequestEnabling this flag will log out the current request.false